juergenweb/JkPublishPages/README.md

 But be aware: If you are using the language file of this module, this will overwrite all manual changes of the language values.

-As an addition, you can decide afterwards what should happen with this page.
-You can set that the page should be deleted permanently, should be moved to trash or should be moved to another position inside the page tree.
+As written in the introduction, you can decide what should happen with this page after the publication end date is reached.

-If you want to move the page to be a child of another page, you can only select pages as parent, which are allowed to be a parent according to your settings.
+Most options are self-explanatory, so I only want to focus on the option moving the page to a new parent and explain this a little bit more in detail.

 Explanation:
 You have some setting possibilities inside your template configuration to set which templates are allowed to be a parent or which templates are allowed to be a child template.
 In addition, you can decide, whether a given template can have children or not.
 All these settings have an impact on the select drop-down input field.
-This means that only pages can be selected to be a new parent page for the current page, that is allowed to be a parent page (depending on your settings).
+This means that only pages can be selected to be a new parent page for the current page, that are allowed to be a parent page (depending on your settings).

-In other words, the values of the select field displayed are dynamically and can differ from page to page.
+In other words, the values of the select field displayed are dynamically and can differ from page to page (or template to template).
 You do not have to take care of it - it all runs behind the scenes.

-Only one thing to mention in this case: If you change your template settings later on, and you have chosen a parent page which will no longer be allowed to be a parent page, the movement will not take place.
+But there is one thing to mention in this case: If you change your template settings later on, and you have chosen a parent page which will no longer be allowed to be a parent page, the movement will not take place.
-So be aware of changing template settings later on - in this case you have to change the parent page manually on all of your pages.
+So be aware of changing template settings later on - in this case you have to check all your pages manually if the change will affect the page or not.
+But this is a very rare scenario, because the template settings will be done at the beginning and will not be changed later on.

 ## Multi-language

 This module will be shipped with the German translation file.
-You will need ProcessWire 3.0.195 or higher to import these translations.
+You will need ProcessWire 3.0.195 or higher to import these translations to the created input fields too.
 The reason is that the processCSV method has to be hookable and this is only possible since the 3.0.195 version of ProcessWire.
-This Hook method will take care that the newly created fields will also be translated after importing the language files.
+This Hook method will take care that the newly created fields will also be translated with one click after importing the language files.
-If your version is lower, you have to add the translations for these fields manually.
+If your version is lower this module should also work, but you have to add the translations for these fields manually.

 ## How to install